GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

 1. On the **VM instances** page, click **Create**.

-1. In the **New VM instance** form, leave most values at the default values already filled in for you, but change the following values:
+1. In the **New VM instance** form, leave most values at the default values, but change the following values:
       - **Name**: Fill in any name (for example, `myinstance`).
       - **Region** and **Zone**: Select a location near you.
       - **Access Scopes** (in the **Identity and API access** section): Select